andrewpeck/etl-rb-docs/docs/Specifications/module-specs.md

 -   Each module will receive two <span class="underline">UNKNOWN</span> MHz downlinks from the RB
 -   Each module will receive four 40 MHz clocks from the RB
-    -   The clocks shall be length matched and skewed such that for a multi-drop pair of lpGBTs, the clock and data are synchronized at each ETROC&rsquo;s input pads.
+    -   The clocks shall be length matched and skewed such that for a multi-drop pair of lpGBTs, the clock and data are synchronized at each ETROC's input pads.
 -   Each module will have <span class="underline">UNKNOWN</span> uplinks operating at up to <span class="underline">UNKNOWN</span> Mbps.
 -   The module will host <span class="underline">UNKNOWN</span> temperature sensors, which will be monitored in the RB.